rstatsinger/contrast-java-webgoat-docker/README.md

 # Security Observability: Hands-On Lab using Contrast Security, Docker, and WebGoat

-In this lab, we will use a deliberately insecure application called WebGoat and Contrast Security to jumpstart your DevSecOps journey, hands-on.
+In this lab, we will use Contrast Security with a deliberately insecure application called WebGoat to jumpstart your DevSecOps journey, hands-on.

 ## Prerequisites: A Contrast Security account, Docker Desktop, and a web browser